Anddd7/cloud-native-tutorials/pages/contents.md

-- TODO build the session structure
+- TODO build the session structure, create template for course
 - TODO add content for 001
 - TODO add content for 002
 - TODO add content for 003